narekokr/text-guided-audio-split/README.md

 - **OpenAI** OpenAI GPT-4 – Interprets natural language prompts and returns structured intent (e.g., stems to separate or volume adjustments).
 - **Demucs** (`mdx_extra_q` model) for high-quality music source separation into standard stems: `vocals`, `drums`, `bass`, and `other`.
 - **FastAPI** Backend service
+- **RDBMS**  To enable multi-turn conversations, user-specific session tracking, and persistent chat history, the system integrates a PostgreSQL database via SQLModel.

 > A validation layer ensures only supported stems are passed to Demucs (`vocals`, `drums`, `bass`, `other`), guarding against incorrect or unsafe prompt interpretations.